 This microphone performs better than what the score shows since LFE might not be as important for everyone.
 Overall, it definitely has better recording quality than most Bluetooth headphones microphones, which have a similar score but would sound less clear due to a lower HFE.
 However, although the wired G635's mic scores lower, it sounds a bit better than the G935's, which you can compare for yourself by listening to the audio files.

 The boom microphone of the Logitech G935 is decent at noise handling.
 It achieved a speech-to-noise ratio of 25dB in our SpNR test.
 This indicates that it can separate speech from ambient noise to a decent degree in most situations but may not be suited for the loudest situations.
+If you tend to game in very loud environments, take a look at the JBL Quantum ONE, which have a boom microphone that's even better at isolating speech from background noise.

 The G935 have a decent 13-hour battery life that should be enough for long gaming sessions.
 We’ve measured the battery life with all the RGB lighting turned off, so if you do want the lights, you may experience shorter battery life, which is expected to be around 8 hours according to the specs sheet.
 They also need quite a bit of time to charge; about 4 hours.
 On the upside, you can still use them via the USB dongle while they are charging with their USB cable.
 They can also be used passively, even if the battery is dead, with the 1/8” TRRS cable, but you won’t have access to their app and active features.
+If you want a pair of wireless gaming headphones with much longer battery life, check out the Turtle Beach Elite Atlas Aero Wireless, though they don't perform quite as well overall.

 You can get audio and microphone support when wired on pretty much any platform.
 However, they don’t have audio over USB, only with the analog cable, just like the previous G933 model.